CAREERS AND ENGLISH ALUMNI

 Nova Network is a database available to all Villanova students that provides you with easy access to its thousands of alumni.

-Each year, we offer a variety of events that bring you into contact with potential employers and alumni who want to share their professional expertise and guidance.
+Each year, we offer a variety of events that bring you into contact with potential employers and alumni who want to share their professional expertise and guidance (such as our career panel).
 We also regularly post job opportunities in the weekly English Department newsletter.

 The following web articles contain some good ideas for how to supplement your English degree with additional skills, and how to translate the language of academia into the language of business.